MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
-If the hostname given is an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
+If the hostname given is an IP literal or an empty string, clients SHOULD omit the SNI extension from the TLS handshake.
 The server MUST return a valid certificate which covers at least one of the following: